marcelrodriguezricc/wk-bathy/README.md

 - Step 5: Evaluation

-    - Chart characteristics from wave model.
+    - Chart characteristics from wave model

-    - Compute root mean squared difference for each bathymetric derivation against CRM.
+    - Compute root mean squared difference for each bathymetric derivation against CRM

-    - Generate a difference map using RMS error for each pixel.
+    - Generate a difference map using RMS error for each pixel

-    - Calculate & chart “visibility index” based on the unique requirements for identifying surface waves from optical and SAR imagery.
+    - Calculate & chart “visibility index” based on the unique requirements for identifying surface waves from optical and SAR imagery
         - Sentinel 1 - Backscatter and L-min
         - Sentinel 2 - "Glint score" & cloud coverage

 ## Setup

 Prereqs